emmajulius/eKAZI/README.md

 ## 📞 Support

-For support, email support@ekazi.co.tz or open an issue in the repository.
+For support, email emmajulius2512@gmail.com or open an issue in the repository.

 ---